 Next, you need a formal stock plan document that has been approved and adopted by the Board of Directors.
 You will also need to put together a grant agreement to communicate to the employee what type of award they are receiving, the price of the award, when it will vest, and any other important information.
 A representative from your company and the employee will both need to sign this document so that there is a clear record of both parties agreeing to the contract.
 This contract can become an important document, especially at the time the employee leaves the company or at exit.
 Ensure you keep a signed copy.

 Setting up an employee ownership program is an official process that requires thorough documentation.
 When companies reach IPO, it is not uncommon for current or former employees to misremember the grants they’ve been promised.
 It is also not uncommon for early-stage companies to be lax about how they offer ownership.
 Communications happen through conversations, phone calls, or email, and it is difficult to find proof of the initial agreement.
-To avoid any kind of legal or logistical problems in the future, thorough documentation is a must.
+To avoid any kind of legal or logistic problems in the future, thorough documentation is a must.

 Employee ownership programs can be complicated—but that doesn’t mean the process needs to be complicated for you.
 With the right software, all of this information can exist in a secure, user-friendly system.
 Let’s explore some other ways the right equity management system can assist you throughout your company’s life cycle.